Zexusgo/Guess-the-number_player/README.md

 In this game, you think of a secret number within a specified upper bound.
 The program will attempt to guess your number within five tries.

-1. Specify the Upper Bound:You set the maximum limit for the number.
+1. Specify the Upper Bound: You set the maximum limit for the number.

 2. User Feedback: After each guess, you'll provide input: